nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 10. **Vendor:** A service provider, such as a caterer, photographer, decorator, who is employed for events.

-11. **Vendor Rating:** A qualitative score assigned to a vendor to track their past performance in events.

 12. **Item**: Refers to any entity or object that can be viewed or deleted within the system, such as an event, vendor.

 13. **Associated Entities**: Refers to any related items or dependencies connected to the main item.
 For example, for an event, associated entities include assigned vendors; for a vendor, associated entities include assigned events.